apache/druid/docs/design/indexer.md

 > The Indexer is an optional and <a href="../development/experimental.html">experimental</a> feature.
 > Its memory management system is still under development and will be significantly enhanced in later releases.

-The Apache Druid (incubating) Indexer process is an alternative to the MiddleManager + Peon task execution system.
+The Apache Druid Indexer process is an alternative to the MiddleManager + Peon task execution system.
 Instead of forking a separate JVM process per-task, the Indexer runs tasks as separate threads within a single JVM process.

 The Indexer is designed to be easier to configure and deploy compared to the MiddleManager + Peon system and to better enable resource sharing across tasks.

 ### Configuration

-For Apache Druid (incubating) Indexer Process Configuration, see [Indexer Configuration](../configuration/index.html#indexer).
+For Apache Druid Indexer Process Configuration, see [Indexer Configuration](../configuration/index.html#indexer).

 ### HTTP endpoints